-- New interactive ghost image removal with four different types of settings for landscape, architecture, life forms and sports - ✓ A history browser shows all edited bracketing and projects, instantly selectable with a single click - The intelligent Optimisation Assistant can now be used for eight finely tuned optimisation variations, from natural to brilliant to low-key - Completely newly developed tone mapping category "Colour Fidelity" for extremely natural colour rendering through tone compression.
-The preset category "Shine" has also been added, which uses glow/shine effects to enhance images - ✓ 34 different layer-blending modes for every post-processing effect - 7 new effect and high-end tools for new creative possibilities from noise removal to mirroring to aura - ✓ 82 new and optimised presets with gallery functions - Certain presets can now be saved in select categories - RAW module: developments in black & white corrections and additional high-quality noise removal methods - Customise program features configure saving formats and automatic settings. - Image tailoring with 71 format templates and new help tools like the golden spiral, the golden cut and the rule of thirds as guidelines - ✓ Optimisation of HDR as well as post-processing engines - ✓ Two-fold speed increase and more
+- ✓ A history browser shows all edited bracketing and projects, instantly selectable with a single click - ✓ The intelligent Optimisation Assistant can now be used for eight finely tuned optimisation variations, from natural to brilliant to low-key

+- ✓ Completely newly developed tone mapping category "Colour Fidelity" for extremely natural colour rendering through tone compression.
+The preset category "Shine" has also been added, which uses glow/shine effects to enhance images - ✓ 57 new and optimised presets with gallery functions - Customise program features configure saving formats and automatic settings. - Image tailoring with 71 format templates and new help tools like the golden spiral, the golden cut and the rule of thirds as guidelines - ✓ Optimisation of HDR as well as post-processing engines - ✓ Two-fold speed increase and more